What is a sewer backwater valve?

 Where can I get help?

 If you think you might need a backwater valve or if you have questions regarding locating or checking the device, the City of Torrance encourages you to contact a licensed plumber.
 The licensed plumber can evaluate your situation and, if necessary, install a backwater valve.
-If you cannot locate a qualified plumbing contractor, the three listed below have agreed to help you determine if you need to install a new one, or repair existing valves.
-Fees for their services will be negotiated between you and the plumbing contractor.
-The contact information is below:

 Where can I get a backwater valve?